Food Coalition for Archuleta County Colorado

 Food System Learning

 Healthy Archuleta uses a food systems approach to advancing food equity.
-Toward that end, a community-based food system model was developed which informs the focus of the different lines of action and learning.
-Recognizing the importance of engaging community in learning about the food system, Healthy Archuleta is distributing an artistic rendition of the model in both Spanish and English through different settings and programming.
+We developed a community-based food system model that guides our initiatives and learning.
+Recognizing the importance of engaging community in learning about the food system, Healthy Archuleta distributes an artistic rendition of this model in both Spanish and English across various settings and programs.
 Please connect with us if you would like to receive a copy of this poster for your facility.
-Additionally, Healthy Archuleta has partnered with local schools to bring this knowledge to high school students and to actively invite them to get involved in their community food system.
-Healthy Archuleta is also actively working with partners and community growers and producers to advance the other elements of the food system such as food waste prevention, food safety, resource recovery, and food entrepreneurship.
+Additionally, we partner with local schools to educate and bring awareness to high school students about the local food system and encourage their involvement.
+Healthy Archuleta actively works with partners and community growers and producers to advance the other elements of the food system, including food waste prevention, food safety, resource recovery, and food entrepreneurship.
 For more information on the different elements of the food system and what Healthy Archuleta is doing to advance work on these elements, please click HERE.

 Picture